 Served in Communications Branch 1959-68 in happy places such as Lossiemouth and Gibraltar, Londonderry and Culdrose.
 Retired on marriage.
 Joined Cheltenham Branch in 1979.
 Attended first AOW AGM in 1999.
 Served on Executive and Finance 2002-08, Vice Chairman 2008-11.
 Chaired Constitution Committee 2010-11.
 Living far away from the sea in Gloucestershire, was Secretary to the local Sea Cadet committee and to the county committee for KGFS.
 Surprisingly the wife of a Soldier, mother and mother-in-law of RAF officers.

 St Mary le Strand (London WC2R 1ES) became the Official Church of the Women's Royal Naval Service, the Women's Royal Naval Reserve and the Association of Wrens, in 1984.

 The WRNS Book of Remembrance is housed here; the hassocks were stitched by former Wrens; the paschal candlestick commemorates the Wrens lost in the sinking of the SS Khedive Ismail; the alms dish given in memory of those Wrens who died in the sinking of the SS Aguila; the green frontal given in memory of Dame Jocelyn Woollcombe, (former Director WRNS and President of AOW); and the blue pulpit fall presented by the Brighton & Hove Branch of the AOW.

 An annual AOW Carol Service is held here in early December.
-This year it will be on 8 December 2012, please contact the AOW secretary for a ticket.
+This year it will be on 7 December 2013 at 1330, all welcome.
 We are very pleased that by changing this event to a ‘non-working’ day many more of our younger members, including serving RN personnel, are now able to attend.
 See CALENDAR & EVENTS pages for further information.

 Visiting information: www.stmarylestrand.org